Graeme Lee (footballer, born 1978)

 Graeme Barry Lee (born 31 May 1978) is an English professional football manager and former player who played as a defender.
+He is the manager of Spennymoor Town.

 He has previously played for Hartlepool United, Sheffield Wednesday, Doncaster Rovers, Bradford City, Darlington and also had loan spells with Hartlepool and Shrewsbury Town.
 Lee has won the Football League Trophy with Doncaster Rovers, and helped both Hartlepool United and Sheffield Wednesday to promotion in the mid-2000s.

 Playing career

 Hartlepool United

 Born in Middlesbrough, North Yorkshire, Lee started his career at Hartlepool United.
 At the age of 17, Lee made his first team debut for Hartlepool as a substitute in a 5–0 defeat to Arsenal in the League Cup.
 He formed a strong partnership with Chris Westwood as Pools reached the play-offs for three consecutive seasons.
 In 2001–02, Lee won the Player of the Year award.
 He was a member of Hartlepool's successful 2002–03 season which saw promotion to the Second Division, narrowly missing out on the League championship.
-Overall, he made almost 300 appearances at centre back and also as a striker for Hartlepool, scoring twenty goals for the club.
+Overall, he made over 250 appearances at centre back and also as a striker for Hartlepool, scoring 23 goals for the club.

 Sheffield Wednesday

 In 2003, he was snapped up by former boss Chris Turner for Sheffield Wednesday.
 He made 67 appearances for Wednesday and scored five goals in his first season and took up the captain's arm band when Dean Smith was injured, this made him a shining light in one of the Owl's worst ever seasons which led to him picking up a fans' player of the season award.
 Lee started the 2004–05 season in the same vein as he ended the last.
 Although dogged by injuries at the tail end of the season he was voted defender of the year by fans of the club.
+Sheffield Wednesday won promotion to the Championship after defeating former club Hartlepool United in the 2005 play-off final, however, Lee missed the match.